uncw-library/d8-staff/README.md

 ```

-See the app at http://localhost:8111
+See the app at http://localhost:8112
-(the app will error out until the database finishes loading.)

-See the phpmyadmin at http://localhost:5112
+See the phpmyadmin at http://localhost:8113

 Stopping the dev box with: